Gender inequality in Liberia: Education laws

 In 2001 an education law was enacted making primary education free and compulsory, though resources have not been adequate to implement the policy nationwide.
 Since her election in 2006, President Ellen Johnson Sirleaf has worked to promote school enrollment.
 In 2012 primary school enrollment in urban areas was 63.7% for girls and 86.8% for boys, in rural areas it was 33.1% for girls and 44.9% for boys.

 The reason for the gender inequality is that boys are seen to be more likely to use their education to contribute to household wealth.
 As a result of the education law, youths who had previously little or no access to education have been returning to school.
 A 2006 school census showed that 15% of the students in primary school were ages 6 to 7 years old, and half of the students were ages 11 to 20.

 Reasons for low education

 The main contributors to the overall low levels of education for Liberians is the lack of infrastructure in schools, security problems across the country and the high cost of education.
 A 2006 census from the Liberian Ministry of Education found that one in five schools in Liberia had been destroyed during the wars.
-Many schools were without water and restrooms, along with more than 60% of teachers lacking formal qualifications and being paid very low salaries ($200–$300USD per year).
+Many schools were without water and restrooms, along with more than 60% of teachers lacking formal qualifications and being paid very low salaries (200–300 USD per year).

 For people living in indigenous/rural areas there are many reasons for low levels of education including, limited access to schools, curriculum not being seen as relevant for rural life, the expense of sending children to urban areas for school, the belief that education will alienate their children from cultural values and in the case of girls, the belief that modern careers favor men.